DigiBP/Team-Blueberries/README.md

 <p>This is a template that can take variables and generate a new document based on the data.
 All variables indicated as {{value}} can be replaced with data selected in the make scenario.
 After this document is created, the new document contains the information about the approved absence request and is automatically uploaded to a dropbox location.</p>

 ![image](https://github.com/DigiBP/Team-Blueberries/assets/116253747/2d2c753f-09c1-4e63-b8f4-0ba5633af3ba)
 </br>

 <p>After this document exists on dropbox, the manager has to sign it with an e-signature.
-For this, we make use of the signing feature of dropbox itself.
+For this, we are using the signing feature of dropbox itself.
 To accomplish this, the manager has to open the respective pdf and click on "add signature" to sign it.</p>

 ![image](https://github.com/DigiBP/Team-Blueberries/assets/116253747/84521cba-9166-4d8f-b43b-f1a7ef95edc8)
 </br>

 <p>The manager has the option to add a signature by drawing, typing or uploading a picture to the document</p>